darkarp/chromepass/README.md

 	3. Start the client.exe

-	4. Send the server.exe to your target (choosing an appopriate name is always important)
+	4. Send the server.exe to your target
+	(choosing an appopriate name is always important)

 	5. You will obtain a password text file in the same location as the client with all the Google Chrome Passwords.

 ## NOTE:
 	DO NOT change the name of the python scripts or text files.
-The "attacker_ip.txt" file exists only to create the server.exe If everything seems to work but you aren't receiving the text file, try moving yor client.exe to C:\ directory (i.e. "C:\client.exe") and run both client and server again.
+	The "attacker_ip.txt" file exists only to create the server.exe.
+	If everything seems to work but you aren't receiving the text file, try moving yor client.exe to C:\ directory (i.e. "C:\client.exe") and run both client and server again.
 	Make sure the client is runing before the server runs.
 	Password text file will be saved in the same diretory as the client.exe file.

 ### Any questions open up an issue on GitHub or contact me at: MarioNascimento@ITCrashSecurity.com